pololu/dual-g2-high-power-motor-shield/README.md

 - `void calibrateCurrentOffsets()` <br> Records the voltage offsets of the current readings from motor 1 and 2 when speeds are 0.
 - `unsigned int getM1CurrentMilliamps(int gain)` <br> Returns current reading for motor 1 in milliamps.
-Gain is determined by the specific version of the shield.
+Gain (mV/A) can be specified for a specific version of the shield.
 - `unsigned int getM2CurrentMilliamps(int gain)` <br> Returns current reading for motor 2 in milliamps.
-Gain is determined by the specific version of the shield.
+Gain (mV/A) can be specified for a specific version of the shield.

 #### DualG2HighPowerMotorShield24v14, DualG2HighPowerMotorShield18v18, DualG2HighPowerMotorShield24v18, DualG2HighPowerMotorShield18v22